University of Illinois at Chicago, Bachelor of Arts in Gender & Women Studies, 2010

 The Editors, Twenty-Eight Artists Receive Chicago Artists Coalition Grants, ArtForum, April 29.

-WBEZ's Reset -NPR, Honoring Community Muralist William Walker's Legacy in Chicago, Feb 21.
+WBEZ's Reset, Honoring Community Muralist William Walker's Legacy in Chicago, Feb 21.

 Nicolas Lampert, From the Art Build to the Streets, Rethinking Schools, Nov 3.

 Patrick Egan, Starving Artist No Longer: Build Coffee's Meal-Based Residency Program, The Chicago Maroon, Feb 21.

 Monica Trinidad & Page May, The Lit Review, What Activists Need to Understand About Fascism, with Kelly Hayes, Truthout, Jan 18.

 Soapbox Productions, Ep.26 - Coalition-building & #NoCopAcademy, Bourbon 'N Browntown podcast, Dec 12.

 Curve Staff, A Queer Gift Guide With An Activist Twist, Curve, Nov 23.

 Andre Castro and Zoe Wiliams, Art Starts Here: Symposium Celebrates South Side Scene, The Chicago Maroon, Oct 25.